LCWR New Leaders Workshop

 Mary Hughes, OP -- Director of Transition Services

 The workshop is structured to facilitate interaction among participants in mixed table groupings, as leadership teams, and with resource persons.
 In addition, the resource persons will be available throughout the days of the workshop for informal conversation.

 All persons registering for the workshop will receive a link to a set of online resources.
 These resources are intended to provide a context for participants prior to the workshop and also assist with ongoing leadership development when participants return home.

 University of St. Mary of the Lake (USML)

 The center is approximately 27 miles from O'Hare Airport.
 The North Shore Limo is available; reservations are required and can be made by calling: 847-816-7474.

 Fee: $515.00 for each participant.
 This price includes registration, program, materials, room with private bath, meals and snacks.
 Double rooms are available for $475.00.
-A $415.00 commuter rate includes all of the above execept the sleeping room.
-For cancellations after March 1st, LCWR will retain 50% of the registration fee to cover workshop expenses.
-All reservations at USML must be guaranted by a specific date, therefore cancellations after March 15th will not be refunded.
+A $415.00 commuter rate includes all of the above except the sleeping room.
+For cancellations after February 20th, LCWR will retain 50% of the registration fee to cover workshop expenses.
+All reservations at USML must be guaranteed by a specific date, therefore cancellations after March 15th will not be refunded.